For all the Seahawks’ improvement on defense, defending the screen remains a work in progress

 Wright was so adept at defending passes to the running backs that he was affectionately dubbed “the screen master” by teammates.

-The Seahawks so valued Wright’s pass defense ability that last year they kept him at the weakside linebacker spot in the nickel defense even after he was moved to strongside linebacker in the base defense following a Week Two injury to Bruce Irvin.
+The Seahawks so valued Wright’s pass defense ability that last year they kept him at the weakside linebacker spot in the nickel defense even after he was moved to strongside linebacker in the base defense following a Week 2 injury to Bruce Irvin.

 That meant Brooks — the team’s first-round pick in 2020 — played weakside linebacker in the base defense, when the team more often expects running plays, and then came off the field on obvious passing downs.